tzhang-nmdp/CYTO-SV-ML/dataset_and_model/README.md

 test_nontrs_sv_predictions = pre_trained_automl_nontrs_model.predict_all(test_nontrs_sv_data)

 ```
-Note: The scripts in step 2 and 3 has been tested with python version 3.9.6
+Note: The scripts in step 2 and 3 have been tested with python version 3.9.6